In order to make use of a media surface, you must set a Video stream URL.

-At this time, only YouTube is officially supported for video playback.
+YouTube (including live content) is officially supported for video playback.
 For the best playback experience, you need to format your media URL using specific flags:

 - Make sure to use the embed link (only the part in quotes after "src=" in the Embed field).

 - Take note of the video ID, which is the text after the last forward slash in the embed link.
 For example: